-We will strengthen and expand our technology infrastructure and support services to students, parents, staff and the community by improving instructional tools through research of best practices, by providing technology resources that increase efficiency and effectiveness, and by enhancing communication capabilities through the provision of timely information for decision making.
-We will assist teachers to become adept at incorporating software and hardware into their classroom practices in ways that increase student engagement and understanding by providing professional development and access to digital resources.
+We will strengthen and expand our technology infrastructure and support services to students, parents, staff, and the community by improving instructional tools through research of best practices, by providing technology resources that increase efficiency and effectiveness, and by enhancing communication capabilities through the provision of timely information for decision making.
+We will improve principals' instructional leadership through a professional-development program focused on using digital resources to engage students and increase achievement.
+We will demonstrate the use of technology to accommodate learner differences through Universal Design for Learning (UDL).
+We will ensure that the elementary technology magnet school provides a model for technology resources and instructional practices.
+We will increase teachers' ability to integrate technology with inquiry-based instruction through a Lesson Study professional-development program that targets fifth-grade math teachers.

-Strategy 5: Strengthen the Early Childhood Instructional Program We will strengthen and enhance our early childhood program to promote a high-quality learning experience that addresses the whole child.
-We will support teachers in the effective implementation of Breakthrough to Literacy, promote positive social interactions through Adventures in Peacemaking and Songs of Resilience, and increase staff learning opportunities to effectively implement the inquiry-based math program to prepare the child for successful transition to our district's kindergarten classrooms.
+Strategy 5: Strengthen the Early Childhood Instructional Program

+We will strengthen and enhance our Early Childhood Program to promote a high-quality learning experience that addresses the whole child.
+We will promote positive social interactions through Adventures in Peacemaking and Songs of Resilience.
+We will increase staff learning opportunities to effectively implement our developmental literacy and inquiry-based math programs and thereby prepare each child for successful transition to our district's kindergarten classrooms.